Concerns Regarding Popular Brands of Dog Treats

 Certainly, artificial/synthetic chew toys can have a pernicious effect on our pets.

-I have always been concerned about giving synthetics, nylon, or rubber chew products on their own or stuffed with goodies.
+I have always been concerned about giving synthetics, nylon, plastic, or rubber chew products on their own or stuffed with goodies.

 Yet the colours are not natural, neither are the products, Many are made by chemical synthesis.